Dwitrisha/Macrohard-Teams/README.md

 ### :large_blue_diamond: <ins>Drive for Files</ins>
   1. Easily upload files of any format to the drive with just 2-3 clicks
   2. All the files uploaded and shown in order of time uploaded with file name, user name, size of file and date of last modification
-  3. The files are presented in both grid (card) and list form
+  3. The files are presented in both grid (card) and list form\
+  4. Users can view the file by just clicking on name or card

 ### :large_blue_diamond: <ins>Tasks</ins>
 :heavy_check_mark: Full CRUD Functionality(Create, Read, Update & Delete)
 1. Add new tasks to database